Skip to main content

 Available tools and when to use them:

-1. **web_search**: For current events, general knowledge, external information
+1. **web_search**: Current events, general knowledge, external info

 Decision tree: